shinken-solutions/shinken/docs/source/07_advancedtopics/advancedtopics-migratingfromnagios.rst

 It's possible with the *nagios_retention_file* module in fact.

 **The "migration" is done in two phases :**

 - First you launch shinken with both NagiosRetention and PickleRetention modules.
 It will load data from NagiosRetention and save them in a more "efficient" file.
 So add in *shinken-specififc.cfg* file both modules for your scheduler object:

 ::

-  modules                 NagiosRetention ,PickleRetention</code>
+  modules                 NagiosRetention ,PickleRetention

 - Then you remove the NagiosRetention (it's a read only module, don't fear for your nagios retention file) and restart with just PickleRetention. <code>modules                 PickleRetention

 You're done.